mohitejaikumar/AAAS/README.md

 ## Overview

-AAAS is a decentralized platform that connects algorithm creators with users who need algorithmic solutions.
-The platform consists of:
+AAAS is a decentralized platform to compete with yourself, earn rewards by voting for challenges The platform consists of:

 1. A mobile application built with React Native and Expo
 2. A Solana blockchain contract built with Anchor